raspberrypilearning/non-player-characters/en/quiz1/question_3.md

 + clover - a child GameObject on the Ally
 + playerClover - a child GameObject on the Player

-Which code should be added to the Ally's `OnTriggerEnter` method make the clover appear to move from the Ally to the Player?
+Which code should be added to the Ally's `OnTriggerEnter` method to make the clover appear to move from the Ally to the Player?

 --- choices ---